 It's called The Happiest Place on Earth for a reason.
 Try not to be in a good mood from the instant you walk in; there's something intangible about the parks that make you warm and happy the second you're in.
 And kids doubly so.

 The return of Captain EO to Epcot in 2010, after Michael Jackson's untimely death.
-While its initial popularity didn't last (it will close in January 2014), the comeback was welcomed by fans.
+While its initial popularity didn't last (it closed in January 2014), the comeback was welcomed by fans.

 "To all who come to this happy place...welcome."